It appears to be Groundhog Day here at Work From Home Watchdog.

 Yes it is.

-The Quantum Ad Code and Quantum Code websites and video might be identical but their end goals are very different.
+The Quantum Ad Code and Quantum Code websites and videos might be identical but their end goals are very different.

 A couple of years ago, when Quantum Code came out, it ultimately funnelled its visitors into something called trading binary options.

-The Quantum Code was scamming people out of their hard earned cash.
-It was called out as a 100% scam across the Internet.
+The Quantum Code was tricking people out of their hard earned cash.
+It was called out as a scam across the Internet.

 So Quantum Ad Code had to change it’s end goal direction, and it switched to something called “banner ads” or “banner code”.

 This is a relatively new and unheard of way to make money online, but I first discovered it in my review of Simon Green’s Free Ad System.

 Needless to say it was yet another product with the sole purpose of tricking people out of their money.